 How Rehab at The Clearing Helps You

-Although we don't offer an on-site alcohol detox program, treatment at The Clearing focuses on the underlying issues that led you into addiction and could easily land you back there.
+Although we don't offer an on-site alcohol detox program, treatment at The Clearing focuses on the underlying core issues that led you into addiction and could easily land you back there.
 These issues are the ones that also make you feel depressed, anxious and otherwise emotionally unstable.
 Our secluded, 28-day alcohol addiction program among a small group of peers will help you work toward better physical, mental, emotional and spiritual health.